luisarandas/touchdesigner-simple-tools/README.md

 ## touchdesigner simple algorithms and tools

-A set of simple TouchDesigner projects with solutions for audiovisual deployment, tested on Windows 11 and RTX 3090/3070.
+A set of simple TouchDesigner projects with solutions for audiovisual work, tested on Windows 11 and RTX 3090/3070.

 1)  **audio-mixer-fades**